jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

 (4) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 546 Regulations for purposes of Part 6 (market services)
-(1) The Governor-General may, by Order in Council, on the recommendation of the Minister in accordance with section 549, make regulations for all or any of the following purposes:Issue of licencesConditions of licencesReportingDisclosure obligationsClient agreementsFinancial advice services and client money or property servicesDiscretionary investment management servicesMiscellaneous
+(1) The Governor-General may, by Order in Council, on the recommendation of the Minister in accordance with section 549, make regulations for all or any of the following purposes:Issue of licencesConditions of licencesReportingDisclosure obligationsClient agreementsFinancial advice services and client money or property servicesDiscretionary investment management servicesRegulating conduct of financial institutionsMiscellaneous
   (a) prescribing matters relating to the issue of market services licences, including—
     (i) eligibility criteria for licences and for the purposes of section 400 (including requirements relating to competence, qualifications, and experience, prudential requirements, and requirements relating to the business, operation, or management of an applicant and, for the purposes of section 400, a related body corporate or an entity referred to in section 400(1A)):
     (ii) requirements that the applicant's directors, senior managers, and proposed directors and senior managers must satisfy: